ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

     - This is the shortcut
     - Choose the models name - use camel casing and do not end it with an "s" as this will be done automatically to your table only.
     - In Git Bash locate yourself with `cd C:/laravel-apps/fundamental-mechanisms-app`
-    - Run `php artisan make:model ExampleModel -m`
+    - Run `php artisan make:model PostTypeA -m`
   - Create the table with the migration
     - Finish sitting up the migration
       - Add a column function to the migration